lemcomm/MaFCDR/src/BM2/SiteBundle/Resources/pages/en/manual/elections.md

 Second, depending on the election, not everyone may be able to vote.
 There are several defined vote counting methods that should satisfy every realm and culture:

 by banner
-: "This method gives voting rights to all banner carriers of the realm, or every First One of the realm.
-They each have one vote."
+: This method gives voting rights to all banner carriers of the realm, or every First One of the realm.
+They each have one vote.

 by spears
 : This method gives power to the warriors and military.
 One vote is counted for every soldier under your command, either in your army or stationed at one of your estates.